pandera.api.checks.Check

 Check

-classmethod isin(allowed_values, **kwargs)[source]
+classmethod is_monotonic(dim, increasing=True, **kwargs)[source]

 Ensure only allowed values occur within a series.